 May 2: Senate passes Hirst bill for second time

 For the second time, the Senate voted for a bill that would protect the right of rural property owners to drill household wells.
-This vote demonstrates the Senate’s determination to see the issue resolved before the Legislature adjourns for the year.
+This vote demonstrates the Senate’s determination to see the issue resolved before the Legislature adjourns for 2017.

-The Senate vote keeps Senate Bill 5239 alive for further consideration during our current special session.
+The Senate vote kept Senate Bill 5239 alive for further consideration during the Legislature’s then-current special session.
 The bill overturns the state Supreme Court’s Hirst decision last fall imposing enormous burdens on rural property owners who need to tap groundwater in order to obtain building permits and develop their land.
 Whatcom County officials also have balked at these new requirements, imposing a six-month moratorium on new building permits dependent on wells.

-The House so far has refused to take action.
-The bill originally was passed by the Senate in February, but it was bottled up in a House committee and did not receive a vote before our regular session ended April 23
+The bill originally was passed by the Senate in February, but it was bottled up in a House committee and did not receive a vote before the Legislature’s regular session ended April 23

 March 29: Senate fix denied vote in House committee